liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 choose, and to return it as a string that is viewable from your rule's form.
 If you plan, therefore, on using an alternative to JSP or FreeMarker, you must override this method by creating and modifying it in your `-Rule` class.
-This tutorials demonstrates implementing the UI using JSP.
+This tutorial demonstrates implementing the UI using JSP.

 If you wanted, for example, to create user segment rules based on the type of weather a user is experiencing, you could create a drop-down menu that lets the